Man in a hoodie sitting sadly on outdoor stairs. Does withdrawal cause depression?

 The process of withdrawal

 Anyone who has used substances—whether alcohol or drugs—for a prolonged period may go through the process of withdrawal.
 Why?
 Over time the body develops a tolerance to the substance, meaning you need more and more to get the same effects.
 Certain substances, like opioids and benzodiazepines, can cause the body to become physically dependent on them to feel functional.
-When this occurs, stopping the substance may cause withdrawal.
+When this occurs, stopping the substance may cause physical symptoms of withdrawal.
 Withdrawal means that the body is adjusting to no longer having that substance in your system.

 The process of withdrawal really depends on the type of substance, how long it has been taken, and in what doses.
 For example, opioid withdrawal usually begins 8-24 hours after the last dose and can last for 4-10 days.

-Typically, one can expect a range of withdrawal symptoms (these also depend on the type of substance) for a period of up to two weeks.
+The average physical symptoms of alcohol withdrawal begin 6-36 hours after the last drink and last about 4-5 days.
 Benzodiazepine withdrawal can start within 1-4 days and last several weeks or months.

-In some cases, it can result in post-acute withdrawal syndrome (PAWS), which I’ll discuss more below.
+As a broad generalization, one can expect to experience physical withdrawal symptoms (which also vary depending on the type of substance) for a period of up to two weeks.
+Mental and emotional withdrawal symptoms can last longer.
+In some cases, detoxing from drugs or alcohol can result in post-acute withdrawal syndrome (PAWS), which I’ll discuss more below.
 It is worth noting that there are medications available that can help alleviate withdrawal symptoms.

-Broadly speaking, withdrawal symptoms include:
+Common withdrawal symptoms

 • Depression